 Most instructors find it hard to promote discussions in class or with other online technology (e.g., LMS discussion spaces).
-These experiences lead many instructors to feel like they have to create really pointed weekly discussion questions and strict participation rules.
-There are certainly good reasons you might do this.
-However, given how Yellowdig was designed and how learners like to use it, we typically find that strict guidelines stifle community participation and the sharing of information rather than promoting positive and informative interactions.
+These experiences lead many instructors to feel like they have to create hyper-focused weekly discussion questions and strict participation rules.

 Why?
 Learners will quickly pick up on what is expected and act accordingly.
 The social learning benefits of Yellowdig thrive when learners have some freedom to interact naturally and pursue their interests.